TheDeanLab/navigate/docs/source/case_studies/acquire_exASLM.rst

 ---------------------------

 Make sure the imaging chamber is empty or, if a sample is mounted, the sample is not in the beam path.
 #.
-Add dye solution for desired imaging wavelength into chamber.
+Mount chamber onto microscope stage and add dye solution for desired imaging wavelength into chamber.
 #.
 Change cylindrical lens to spherical lens in setup.
 #.
 Select "Continuous Scan" from the dropdown next to the :guilabel:`Acquire` button.
 Press :guilabel:`Acquire`.
 This will launch a live acquisition mode.
 #.
 Go to the :guilabel:`Channels` tab.
 Choose the wavelength you want to align.
 Set the laser's :guilabel:`Power` to `10.0` or lower.
 Change :guilabel:`Filter` to the appropiate filter for the imaging wavelength.